elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 ## Install

 For Chrome (note: this extensions has temporarily been removed from the Google Chrome Web Store because it did not comply with their branding guidelines.
-I have updated the extension to comply with their branding guidelines, but I have not heard back from them yet.): https://chrome.google.com/webstore/detail/youtube-thumbnail-rating/cmlddjbnoehmihdmfhaacemlpgfbpoeb
+I have updated the extension to comply with their branding guidelines, but I have not heard back from them yet): https://chrome.google.com/webstore/detail/youtube-thumbnail-rating/cmlddjbnoehmihdmfhaacemlpgfbpoeb

 For Firefox: